9 MIN READ

 Introduction and Background:

 Existing Conditions was created to deliver high-quality documentation more accurately, efficiently, and cost-effectively than anyone else in the market.
-We specialize in providing highly accurate as-built drawings and existing condition surveys, utilizing advanced technology such as 3D laser scanning and drone imaging.
+We specialize in providing highly accurate as-built drawings and existing condition surveys, utilizing advanced 3D laser scanning technology.

 However, in 2011, with deploying our first scanner, the FARO Focus, Existing Conditions embraced advanced reality capture technology, completely revamping our processes and setting a new standard for accuracy and efficiency in building documentation.
 This strategic shift not only contributed to our success but also set the stage for what was to come in the adoption of advanced reality capture equipment across the industry.
 Read on to find out more about the technology we have deployed over the past decade.